-H. COOPERATION AND ASSISTANCE
+8. COOPERATION AND ASSISTANCE

-- 39. The Convention does not require States Parties to provide information on matters pertaining to Article 6 of the Convention international cooperation and assistance.
-However, political commitments have been made to "maximize and take full advantage of the flexibility of the Article 7 reporting process (...) to provide information on matters (that) may assist in the implementation process and in resource mobilization, such as information on international cooperation and assistance (...)."34 In addition, the States Parties have recognized the value of providing information "to further enhancing partnerships and to supporting the full implementation of the Convention."35 - 40.
+The Convention does not require States Parties to provide information on matters pertaining to Article 6 of the Convention - international cooperation and assistance.
+However, political commitments have been made to "maximize and take full advantage of the flexibility of the Article 7 reporting process (...) to provide information on matters (that) may assist in the implementation process and in resource mobilization, such as information on international cooperation and assistance (...)."55 In addition, the States Parties have recognized the value of providing information "to further enhancing partnerships and to supporting the full implementation of the Convention."56

 It has been agreed that "all States Parties in a position to do so will effectively use all possible avenues to support States Parties seeking to receive assistance in mine clearance; mine risk education; stockpile destruction; adopting appropriate national implementation measures; as well as meeting victims' needs and guaranteeing their rights."
-These States Parties in particular may wish to consider providing information on the range of support (e.g., financial, technical advice, the exchange of experience, etc.) that they have provided during the past calendar year for these purposes, and on what has resulted from this support. - 41.
-States Parties that do wish to provide information on support that they have provided during the previous calendar year may also wish to provide information on the following commitments that were made at the Convention's 2014 Third Review Conference: - "States Parties in a position to provide assistance and those seeking to receive assistance, where relevant and to the extent possible, will enter into partnerships for completion, with partners specifying their responsibilities to each other, articulating age- and gender-sensitive time-bound objectives and targets, making financial or other commitments, if possible on a multi-year basis, and engaging regularly in a dialogue on progress and challenges in meeting goals."37 - "States Parties in a position to provide assistance will support plans and programmes that are informed by relevant and accurate information on contamination and the socioeconomic impact of anti-personnel mines - including information which is collected from affected women, girls, boys and men, and is analysed from a gender perspective - and that promote and encourage gender mainstreaming."38 - "All States Parties will develop and promote bilateral, regional and international cooperation, including through South-South cooperation and by sharing national experiences and good practices, resources, technology and expertise to implement the Convention."
-39
+These States Parties in particular may wish to consider providing information on the range of support (e.g., financial, technical advice, the exchange of experience, etc.) that they have provided during the past calendar year for these purposes, and on what has resulted from this support.

+States Parties that do wish to provide information on support that they have provided during the previous calendar year may also wish to provide information on the following commitments that have been made by the States Parties at the Fourth Review Conference, including:

+- to commit the resources needed to meet Convention obligations as soon as possible and explore all possible alternative and/or innovative sources of funding. - for "States Parties seeking assistance" to "develop resource mobilisation plans and use all mechanisms within the Convention to disseminate information on challenges and requirements for assistance, including through their annual Article 7 transparency reports." - to "strengthen national coordination including by ensuring regular dialogue with national and international stakeholders on progress, challenges and support for implementation of their obligations under the Convention." - for "States Parties in a position to do so" to "support the implementation of clear, evidence based national strategies and work plans that respond to the diverse needs and experiences of people in affected communities and are built on sound gender, age and disability analysis" with "support to victim assistance" to be "provided through the mine action budget, and/or through integrating victim assistance into broader development and humanitarian efforts." - for "Parties in a position to provide assistance" to "coordinate their support for the effective implementation of Convention obligations by affected States Parties."
+61 - to "explore opportunities for cooperation, including international, regional and bilateral, cooperation between affected States Parties or South-to-South" including by "making mutually supporting clearance commitments in border areas" and "exchanging equipment, material and scientific and technological information (or donating them after one State Party reaches completion) in order to promote the implementation of the Convention."

+States Parties may also want to provide information on their efforts to ensure that the different needs and perspectives of women, girls, boys and men including mine survivors and affected communities are considered and that their meaningful participation in all Convention related matters is ensured, including their equal and active participation in Convention meetings.

 III.
-EXAMPLES OF WAYS TO PROVIDE UPDATED INFORMATION

-REPUBLIC OF MINELANDIA

-UPDATED INFORMATION PROVIDED IN ACCORDANCE WITH ARTICLE 7, PARAGRAPH 2 OF THE CONVENTION ON THE PROHIBITION OF THE USE, STOCKPILING, PRODUCTION AND TRANSFER OF ANTI-PERSONNEL MINES AND ON THEIR DESTRUCTION

-SUBMITTED 15 APRIL 2015 COVERING THE PERIOD 1 JANUARY 2014 TO 31 DECEMBER 2014
+Examples of ways to provide updated information

+Republic of Minelandia

+Updated information provided in accordance with article 7, paragraph 2 of the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction

-A. National implementation measures
+1. National implementation measures

-42. No additional legal, administrative and other measures were taken during the previous calendar year to prevent and suppress any activity prohibited under the Convention.
+No additional legal, administrative and other measures were taken during the previous calendar year to prevent and suppress any activity prohibited under the Convention.